Emel Mathlouthi: The Tunis Diaries (2020–2023)

 Her debut album Kelmti Horra was released for the first time on vinyl in 2022 to celebrate its 10-year anniversary.
-The reissue which was also out on CD, included bonus tracks.

 In 2023, she collaborated with the filmmaker Shirin Neshat for a video titled the Fury, about "the sexual exploitation of female political prisoners by the Islamic Republic’s regime in Iran".
-Emel wrote Arabic lyrics for a Persian song that Neshat had selected.
+Neshat had selected a Persian song for which Emel wrote Arabic lyrics.

 Mra (2024–present)

-Issued in April 2024, Mra (which means woman) included the singles "NAR" and "Souty (My Voice)", the album was released on vinyl, CD and digital.
-MRA was conceived with a completely female team of musicians, singers and producers which was a first for Emel.
-She will be on tour worldwide throughout the year.
+Issued in April 2024, Mra (which means woman) included the singles "Nar" and "Souty (My Voice)".
+Mra was conceived with a completely female team of musicians, singers and producers which was a first experience for her.

 Influences

 Mathlouthi lists her early musical influences as Joan Baez, Bob Dylan, Marcel Khalife and Sheikh Imam.
 Her other musical influences include Janis Joplin, Sinéad O'Connor, Led Zeppelin, James Blake, Roger Waters and Fuck Buttons.

 Style

 Mathlouthi's singular style is a mix of North African sounds and modern electronic production.